clemg/pythongolfer/README.md

 ### Are there other automated methods to shorten Python code ?
 Yes, they are.
 For instance there is [dflook](https://github.com/dflook/python-minifier)'s Python minifier which is working fine for some inputs.
 Those two tools combined can be very powerful to golf code fast.

+### Can I contribute ?
+Of course!
+Fork the repo and create a pull request.

+# Known bugs
+### Stats
+When you convert more than 2 codes in a row without refreshing the page, stats are broken.